mohit2978/Devops/009.k8s-2/000notes.md

 - database-pods ===> database-ns

+### Usecases

+used when we want to stop all pods of frontend

+terminate all database pods, delete namespace databse-pods , all database pods be terminated irrespective of which worker node are they in!

 > in real time we use two clusters one prd and other one is non-prd!!

+so as we do not have namespace when we do `kubectl get pod` we get no pods in default namepace!!

 Prior to each class we create cluster now!!